itsShnik/COA/RISC/README.md

 2. __memRead__: use when data memory is to be read
 3. __memToReg__ : decide b/w alu ou/p and data memory o/p
 4. __memWrite__ : select line to data memory
-5. __aluSrc__ : differentiates between register andconstant for ALU
+5. __aluSrc__ : differentiates between register and constant for ALU
 6. __regWrite__ : write to reg or not (if write :synchronous)
 7. __regBranch__ : to decide whether jump to (rs) or L
-8. __raWrite__ : to decide if it call is used , writeback to ra register
+8. __raWrite__ : to decide if it call is used , write back to ra register
 9. __isMult__ : to write back hi and lo.

 ### Assumptions